 - Student Activities Committee

-Two representatives from each form, two Sixth Form co-chairs, and a monitor liaison meet with the Director of Student Activities to organize events, both on and off campus, that provide recreation for students and promote the development of community spirit.
+Two representatives from each form, two VI Form co-chairs, and a monitor liaison meet with the Director of Student Activities to organize events, both on and off campus, that provide recreation for students and promote the development of community spirit.

 - Class Agents